nrfconnect/sdk-nrf/doc/nrf/libraries/modem/lte_lc.rst

 *************

 To enable the library, set the Kconfig option :kconfig:option:`CONFIG_LTE_LINK_CONTROL` to ``y`` in the project configuration file :file:`prj.conf`.
+By default the library supports only network registration and connection status functionalities.
+For extended features, set the Kconfig option :kconfig:option:`CONFIG_LTE_EXTENDED_FEATURES` Kconfig option to ``y`` in the project configuration file :file:`prj.conf`.

 Establishing an LTE connection
 ==============================